arewecooked.dev

 Display cables feel like magic.
 Plug in HDMI or DisplayPort, and pixels just... appear.
 No lag.
 No compression artifacts.
 It just works.

-I had a reason to find out: I wanted to use one monitor with two computers without swapping cables.
-What if my Mac was the KVM?
-I already got Mac-to-PC networking working over USB-C at 5-10 Gbps.
+We had a reason to find out: we wanted to use one monitor with two computers without swapping cables.
+What if the Mac was the KVM?
+We already got Mac-to-PC networking working over USB-C at 5-10 Gbps.
 Can we send pixels over it?

 The Ideal World: Just Send Everything